 There are different types of snakes in New Hampshire!
-The remarkable thing about them all is that they are quite distinctive and have evolved to fit into various environments and niches.
+They are quite distinctive and have evolved to fit into various environments and niches.

 These types of snakes in the New Hampshire population differ greatly from one another.